On Reflectivity of Quantum Black Hole Horizons: GW Echoes and absence of ergoregion instability

 An example of a full waveform can be obtained by starting with a Gaussian wavepacket

 where a dot denotes the derivative with respect to $t$, $\sigma$ and $\sigma^{-1}_{\rm h}$ characterize the width and mean wavenumber of the wavepacket, while $x_c$ is its initial position.
-Fig. \ref{echo} shows numerical integration of Eq. (\ref{SNeq}) to find the GW strain amplitude seen by a distant observer.
+Fig. \ref{echo} shows numerical integration of the modified SN equation to find the GW strain amplitude seen by a distant observer.
 In addition to the original ringdown, as expected, we see echoes with a time-delay given by Eq. (\ref{echo_time}), with a spin-dependent amplitude.
-In particular, in the extremal limit $a\to 1$ for fixed initial conditions, echoes are highly suppressed (and delayed), since $T_{\rm H} \to 0$, and thus the reflectivity is exponentially suppressed except for a narrow range around $\omega_\infty = m\Omega_{\rm H}$ (see Fig. \ref{reflection}).
-This is enough to suppress ergoregion instability, even for a rapidly spinning BH \cite{Maggio:2018ivz}.
+In particular, in the extremal limit $\bar{a}\to 1$ for fixed initial conditions, {where $\bar{a}$ is the non-dimensional spin parameter}, echoes are highly suppressed (and delayed), since $T_{\rm H} \to 0$, and thus the reflectivity is exponentially suppressed except for a narrow range around {$\omega = m\Omega_{\rm H} \equiv \frac{m \bar{a}}{(1+\sqrt{1-\bar{a}^2})r_g}$ (see Fig. \ref{reflection}), where $\omega \equiv \tilde{\omega} + m\Omega_{\rm H}$ and $m$ is the azimuthal number.} This is enough to suppress ergoregion instability, even for a rapidly spinning BH \cite{Maggio:2018ivz}.